 NCTE’s Convention is the most historic annual literacy convening for teachers and educators.
 Now celebrating its 108th consecutive year, the historic event connects educators to the most passionate and energetic minds in literacy.
 Attendees can expect to hear from leading educational voices as well as nearly 300 national authors, all engaging together around the pressing topics of the field.
 Join us to establish new allies in the work of excellent teaching, new connections with luminaries and authors, and enough new books to fill entire shelves in classroom libraries.
 And that’s just scratching the surface.

 Below you’ll find a few tools we’ve put together to help you build a strong case for coming to NCTE’s Annual Convention in Houston this November.

 Plan to attend the Convention with personal and school-based literacy goals in mind.
 Select sessions aligned to those goals and be prepared to explain how they will contribute to your professional know-how in these areas.
-NCTE provides a certificate of participation and credit options as documentation of continuing education and recertification requirements.
+NCTE provides a certificate of participation and has partnered with the University of San Diego to offer continuing education credits.
 Note that each state has different rules for recertification processes, so be sure to check documentation requirements prior to the Convention.

 “My first NCTE conference was easily the most fueling and invigorating ‘teacher thing’ I could do for myself.”
 Alex Bondar

 “I learned that spending my time, money, and effort to come to the national conference to present with my colleagues brings me closer to them in the shared expenditure of energy, and allows us to share some of the work we are doing at our high school with the rest of the teaching world.”
 Tracy Brennan

 “Authors sign novels, teachers present lessons, strangers become friends, and amid all this there is a shared love – for children, for teaching, for the power of words.
 I have always looked forward to it because there are few places I go where I’m surrounded by so many like-minded people at once.”
 Amanda Atkins